-At the same time, you will focus on preparing and presenting a theoretical and practical end product.
+At the same time, you will focus on preparing and presenting a theoretical

+and practical end product.

 Teaching methods The minor is developed as a learning community.
 You will work with real-life

-leaching methods

 cases, from inside and outside the Netherlands.
 The learning community will be

 achieved via the use and involvement of:

 theoretical sessions

 working sessions

 real-life cases

 field trips

 an international field trip

 Assessment Assessment will consist of:

 group products: 50%

 individual products: 50%

 Besides, one of these items must score a sufficiency:

 state-of-the-art case studies, (S/I)

 a peer evaluation (S/I)

 your presence during field trips (S/I)

 International context International partners and field trips are involved in this minor.
-We will also add international case studies to the minor.
-You can bring an international case study yourself as well.
+We will also add

+international case studies to the minor.
+You can bring an international case study

+yourself as well.

 Required study material Applied Crowd Science, Prof Keith Still

-Required study material An Introduction to Crowd Science, Prof Keith Still

-Event Logistics, M. van Rijn
+An Introduction to Crowd Science, Prot Keith Still Event Logistics, M. van Riin

 Costs Additional costs for this minor will be approx. € 75 for literature and expenses

 during field trips.
 Aside from these costs you may take part in an international

 field trip; the additional costs for this will vary, but will be an estimated € 400.

 Minimum number of par- 15

 ticipants

 Maximum number of par- 35

 ticipants

 Location Breda University of Applied Sciences, Mgr.
 Hopmansstraat 2, 4817 JS Breda

 Domain offering the mi- Academy for Built Environment & Logistics (ABEL)

 nor

-Justin van de Pas ( pas.j@buas.nl)
+Minor coordinator (name justin van de Pas ( pas.j@buas.nl)

 + e-mail address)

-Change Management: How to Successfully Drive Change in Organisations Video: Mino or: Change Management Breda University of Applied Sciences Duration of the minor uration of the minor Monday 1 September 2025 - Friday 30 January 2026 (start and end dates) (start and end dates) Language of instruction age of instruction English Intake / selection for Propaedeutic certificate obtained BUas students Admission requirements Propaedeutic certificate obtained for external students Chart description of the colors
+Change Management: How to Successfully Drive Change in Organisations Video: Minor: Change Management Breda University of Applied Sciences Duration of the minor Monday 1 September 2025 Friday 30 January 2026 (start and end dates) Language of instruction English Intake / selection for Propaedeutic certificate obtained BUas students Admission requirements Propaedeutic certificate obtained for external students Short description of the minor